-The Grand Duchy of Luxembourg with its multicultural character offers expats from overseas in particular excellent opportunities to discover Europe as a whole – on the one hand through the large number of European inhabitants, organizations, companies and infrastructure in Luxembourg itself, and on the other with the nearness of other European metropolises and holiday regions.
+The Grand Duchy of Luxembourg with its multicultural character offers expats from overseas in particular excellent opportunities to discover Europe as a whole – on the one hand through a large number of European inhabitants, organizations, companies and infrastructure in Luxembourg itself, and on the other with the nearness of other European metropolises and holiday regions.
 Paris, for example, can be reached by high-speed train in just over two hours.
-In Luxembourg you are therefore not only geographically, but also culturally in the center of Europe.
+In Luxembourg, you are therefore not only geographically, but also culturally in the centre of Europe.
 The unique diversity of this small country represents its true greatness.

 So it is hardly surprising that Luxembourg regularly occupies a high place on the popularity scale in current expatriate surveys.
 In addition to good values for personal security, political stability, high pay and low taxes, this is above all due to the great quality of life, which in turn includes factors such as high-quality housing, good schools and numerous cultural and leisure facilities.
 The medical care is also excellent, and the shopping facilities leave little to be desired.

 For those of the 160 nationalities living in Luxembourg who might want to indulge their cravings for their home cuisine, there are numerous excellent restaurants in Luxembourg and the supermarkets stock many international products as well.
 You can find products from almost all of the European and many non-European countries.
 Don’t be surprised if you see large quantities of stockfish for sale in the entrance area; this is for the large amount of Portuguese who live in Luxembourg.
 Freshly slaughtered poultry or rabbits are also available.